Customer review from Liveaboard.com

 Loading video title...

-On reviewing the Nautilus Explorer Liveaboard, it scores 50% on the SDE Liveaboard Rating – Cabin Features, as it has 5 of 10 key cabin features (see below).
+When I reviewed the Nautilus Explorer Liveaboard it scored 5/10 on the SDE Liveaboard Rating for Cabin Features, as it has 5 of the 10 key cabin features (see below).

-The Nautilus Explorer Liveaboard includes air-conditioned cabins, which keeps your cabin cool and comfortable between dives and whilst you sleep at night.
-In addition, it includes additional cabin luxuries such as cabin towels, complimentary toiletries and daily housekeeping, which means you can pack lighter and enjoy a more relaxed trip.
+The Nautilus Explorer Liveaboard includes air-conditioned cabins, which keeps your cabin cool and comfortable if you want to relax in your cabin between dives, and whilst you sleep at night.
+In addition, it includes additional cabin luxuries such as complimentary toiletries and daily housekeeping, which means you can pack lighter and enjoy a more relaxed trip.

 What’s more, it includes seaview cabins so you wake up to an ocean view.